 Your Distance Learning MBA study programme will feature eight required modules, which are designed to provide you with a solid foundation in management, business, and leadership.
-In addition to this, we have integrated Environmental, Social and Governance (ESG) factors across required modules, allowing you to address this complex, multidimensional subject from different angles depending on the discipline in which it is contextualised.
+In addition to this, we have integrated social and environmental sustainability across required modules, allowing you to address this complex, multidimensional subject from different angles depending on the discipline in which it is contextualised.

 These modules are taught online and during your residential weeks.
 Your required modules will be taught through a combination of bespoke authored text, lectures, seminars, plus group and networking activities.